Big-Plato/weather-app/README.md

 ## 🗒**Whatever Weather**

-A simple app where you can see weather of your town.
+A simple app where you can see the weather for the week of your town.

 [Live Preview](https://big-plato.github.io/whatever-weather/)